 7. Durable Chew Toys

 Toys are a great way of keeping your beagle puppy entertained, so long as they last for more than a couple of minutes!
-Beagles are known for obliterating ordinary dog toys, so choosing tough chew toys is best.
+Beagles are known for obliterating ordinary dog toys, so choosing tough chew toys are best.
 Soft, fluffy toys can pose a danger to beagles if ingested and should be avoided when they are unsupervised.

 8. Mother’s Blanket